-7. Assignment to Standing Committees:
+6. Assignment to Standing Committees:

 - a.
 The Replacement and Agenda Committee will announce in their report to the Senate all open standing committee seats. - b.
 Members of the Senate seeking a committee seat must submit a request for the seat with the Replacement and Agenda Committee no later than 12:00 PM ET, two days before the meeting at which the interviews will be held. - c.
 The Replacement and Agenda Committee will interview all Senators who have requested open committee seats, and will recommend to the Senate the Senator the committee deems best suited for the seat. - d.
 The Senate will hear these recommendations individually, unless otherwise agreed to by a two-thirds vote. - e.
 The appointment process for these recommendations will be as follows: three minutes of presentation, three minutes of questions and answers, three rounds of alternating con and pro debate with three minutes per round per side, and two minutes final privilege. - f.
 The Senate may, when considering the committee's recommendation, open the floor to nominations with the support of two-fifths of the members present. - i.
 If other nominations are made, elections will be held for the committee seat by rising vote, unless ordered to be by a roll call vote. - ii.
 If a nomination from the floor is made, debate will proceed with three alternating rounds of con/pro for each candidate, each to be one minute in length, followed by one round of two minutes per candidate.

-If more than one additional floor nomination is made, there will still be three alternating rounds of con/pro for each candidate, each to be one minute in length, followed by one round of two minutes per candidate. - g.
+If more than one additional floor nomination is made, there will still be three alternating rounds of con/pro for each candidate, each to be one minute in length, followed by one round of two minutes per candidate.

+- g.
 If the Senate does not adopt the committee's recommendation, the floor will immediately be opened to nominations, and elections will be held for the committee seat by rising vote, unless ordered to be by a roll call vote. - h.
 Senators may serve on no more than two standing committees as a voting member at the same time. - i.
-No person may serve simultaneously as a voting member of both the Budget and Appropriations Committee and the Allocations Committee. - i.
-Whenever a voting member of the Budget and Appropriations Committee is elected to serve as a voting member of the Allocations Committee, his/her seat on the Budget and Appropriations Committee will be vacated. - ii.
-Whenever a voting member of the Allocations Committee is elected to serve as a voting member of the Budget and Appropriations Committee, his/her seat on the Allocations Committee will be vacated. - j.
-The Senate may, with a two-thirds vote, expel a member from a standing committee of the Senate.
-Members of the Replacement and Agenda Committee may not be expelled in this manner.
+The Senate may remove a member from a standing committee of the Senate in accordance with Rule XIII.
+Members of the Replacement and Agenda Committee may not be removed in this manner.

-8. Chairs of Standing Committees:
+7. Chairs of Standing Committees: